ARTS OUTWEST (CENTRAL WEST) REGIONAL SNAPSHOT 2017

 - Much of the cultural infrastructure is council owned and managed.

-- A new museum in Orange
+- A new railway museum developing in Bathurst

 KEY ISSUES AND TRENDS

 The Central West offers a range of venues for touring shows.
 Bathurst and Orange theatres present professional touring shows in music, dance and theatre and can be hired as a professional venue.
 Other opportunities can be found at smaller theatres in Cowra, Parkes and Lithgow, usually by working with the arts council or the Musical and Dramatic Society.
 Music venues include the conservatoriums, wineries, hotels, bars and clubs.
 Arts OutWest does not engage in touring programs because of the existing avenues available in the region but has lists of venues that do present music or theatre.

 Much of the region’s cultural infrastructure is council owned and managed.
 There are some privately owned venues which experience the commercial pressures of operating in an area without a critical mass of people.

 Culturally and Linguistically Diverse (CaLD) and Aboriginal Activity

 The region has a mixture of cultural diversity, but CaLD practice tends to be ad hoc, largely due to the lack of representation of any single ethnic group.
 The Orange Culture Hub is active in this area.
 There are Migrant Support Workers based in Lithgow, Bathurst and Orange while Cowra engages through its Festival of Understanding.